Skip to main content

 Rožata

-Montenegrin version of crème caramel with a hint of rose liqueur.
-Smooth, elegant coastal dessert.
+The local take on crème caramel, with a hint of rose liqueur.
+A smooth coastal dessert.

 vegetarianContains: DairyContains: Eggs